Electric Drives · Lecture 3C

 Recommendation

-Full converter is preferable for field circuit due to its ability to reverse voltage polarity and reduce field current much faster than a semiconverter, enabling rapid field weakening for field-weakened operation.
+Full converter is preferable for the field circuit due to its ability to reverse voltage polarity and reduce field current much faster than a semiconverter, enabling rapid field weakening for field-weakened operation.

 Continuous vs. Discontinuous Conduction